-The name of the section shall be the Section on Undergraduate Medical Education (UGME) of the Group on Educational Affairs (GEA) of the Association of American Medical Colleges (AAMC).
+The name of the section shall be the Section on Undergraduate Medical Education (UME) of the Group on Educational Affairs (GEA) of the Association of American Medical Colleges (AAMC).

-The Section on UGME of the GEA fosters:
+The Section on UME of the GEA fosters:

 - The development and continued improvement of undergraduate medical education programs to enhance medical students' learning and subsequent performance as graduate physicians.

 - The professional development of all teachers of medical students.

 - The application of research to undergraduate medical education.

 - The development of policies, (locally, regionally, and nationally), that recognize the fundamental importance of undergraduate medical education.

 - Communication specific to issues pertaining to undergraduate medical education.

 The organizational structure of the Section on UME shall parallel that of the GEA.
 It shall comprise a national steering committee and if desired by the region, constituent groups in each of the GEA regions.